J.K. Rowling launches Harry Potter book club online

 "The Harry Potter Reading Club is a direct response to that feedback and provides an entry point through which the thrill of these books can be shared with new generations of Harry Potter fans both within and beyond the classroom."

-The live webcast with Rowling from her hometown will be presented by the club at noon EDT (6:00 a.m.
-British time) on October 11 at www.scholastic.com/hpreadingclub.
+The live webcast with Rowling from her hometown will be presented by the club at noon EDT (0500 GMT) on Oct.
+11 at www.scholastic.com/hpreadingclub.

 Scholastic, which described the webcast as a "live virtual author visit to classrooms," said it will be Rowling's first opportunity since 2007 to interact with young readers and to discuss Pottermore, www.pottermore.com, a website launched in April to help fans navigate through the tales of wizardry and witchcraft.